 1997 Wendy Lesser, The Threepenny Review

 1995 Herbert Leibowitz, Parnassus

 1993 Peter Stitt, Gettysburg Review

-Candidates can only be nominated by a Professional Member of PEN America who is in good standing and whose admiration of the candidate’s work prompts him or her to articulate, in some detail, the ways in which the editor has made a personal mark upon the literary quality of the publication.
+Candidates can only be nominated by a Professional Member of PEN America whose admiration of the candidate’s work prompts them to articulate, in some detail, the ways in which the editor has made a personal mark upon the literary quality of the publication.
 All nominations may be supplemented by nominations from the judges themselves.